medialab/minet/cookbook/scraping_dsl.md

 ]
 ```

-Finally, note that both `sel_eval` or `iterator_eval` may also return a single string that will subsquently be used a CSS selector.
+Finally, note that both `sel_eval` or `iterator_eval` may also return a single string that will subsquently be used as a CSS selector.
 As such, this example has the same behavior as the previous one:

 ```yml
 iterator: div